ColossusFX/RigRebooter-UWP/README.md

 ## Getting Started

-Add your IP addresses of mining rigs to the collection.
+-Add your IP addresses of mining rigs to the collection.
-Add corresponding GPIO pin
+-Add corresponding GPIO pin
-Deploy to Rpi
+-Deploy to Rpi
-Set as startup app
+-Set as startup app

 ```
 MiningRigs.Add(new MiningRigs("192.168.0.24", 12));